sigmasoldi3r/charon-lang/readme.md

 include purity checks for locals and referential calls.

-Also this means that object manipulation (either read or write) is always impure, and for that same reason you can't mutate tables or vectors.
+Also this means that object manipulation (either read or write) is always impure, and for that same reason you can't mutate tables or lists.

 Examples:
 ```clj